-Two years ago one of the hardest challenges I have ever had to face took the floor from under me.
+Over two years ago one of the hardest challenges I have ever had to face took the floor from under me.
 One of my closest friends became unwell.

 She was to and fro from doctors for a while trying to decipher the cause of the symptoms.
 To finally find out shortly before Christmas 2017, following a seizure that hospitalised her, that Debbie had a grade 4 glioblastoma multiform wild type unmethylated brain tumour.
 That was one thing about our Debs, she didn’t do things by halves.
 Of course, she had the worst kind.

 The day we heard, her world shattered into tiny pieces and as hard as we tried to piece it back together and fix her, we could not.
 Debbie was rushed in for emergency surgery to remove the tumour.
 I remember sitting in Costa Coffee for hours at Southampton hospital waiting to hear she was out of surgery.
 Thinking ‘this is Debbie, she is….in her own words ….’a god damn rugby girl’, she could tackle anything.’
 That’s one of many things I loved about her, her absolute stubbornness and unwavering determination to fight and win…. there was no way this would beat her.

 Chemo and radiotherapy followed, various trials in the UK and abroad, a further surgery due to a bone flap infection and another resection afterwards.
 She fought with strength and dignity, taking every opportunity to beat this ‘beast’ as she called it and all with a smile on her face hiding the fear and pain she was going through for the sake of her young daughters and those she loved around her.
 She was not giving up.
 She would never give up.